davidmoten/rxjava-extras/README.md

 ```

 ###Performance
+Throughput writing to spinning disk on an i7 with `Options.bufferSizeBytes=1024`:
+* 25MB/second with 1K messages (25,000 messages/second)
+* 10MB/second with 4B messages (2,500,000 integers/second)
-* about 2,500,000 integers/second (10MB/s) throughput writing to spinning disk on an i7 with `Options.bufferSizeBytes=1024`.
-I wouldn't be surprised to see another order of magnitude improvement on this throughput in the medium term.
+I wouldn't be surprised to see another order of magnitude improvement on this throughput in the medium term (especially if using memory-mapped files).

 TestingHelper
 -----------------